FYI: This post has been updated with 2020 details!

 2. Bring your dancing shoes.
 Some tents are a party, with live music and a dance floor.
 Dress accordingly.

-- Do not fear the jello shot from a stranger.
-In any other circumstance, I’d say pass on the jello shot from the middle-aged man in the “Kiss the Cook” apron, but at cook off, I’d say it’s pretty safe.
+3. Do not fear the jello shot from a stranger.
+In any other circumstance, I’d say pass on the jello shot from the middle-aged man in the “Kiss the Cook” apron, but at cook off, I’d say it’s pretty standard practice.

-- Parking sucks as bad as the rodeo.
-In theory, cook off has fewer people than a big show at the Rodeo, but I still recommend Uber/Lyft.
+5. Parking sucks as bad as the rodeo.
+In theory, cook off has fewer people than a big show at the Rodeo, but, since the setup is IN the NRG Center parking lot taking up all the parking spaces that could have been, I highly recommend Uber/Lyft.
 Plus, it should be easier to catch a ride home since not everyone will be leaving at the exact same time.
 There’s also the MetroRail!

-- Keep your friends close.
-Not sure why, but last year I had AWFUL service.
+6. Keep your friends close.
+Not sure why, but one year I had AWFUL service.
 Don’t lose your loved ones!